carpentries/instructor-training/_extras/guide.md

 - **Exercise management**
   - After the first exercise, keep a list of all the participants in a plain text file on your computer so can you can easily paste it into the shared note-taking doc for exercises.
 (G.W.)
   - Screen-share a timer/countdown clock (like [this timer from timeanddate.com](https://www.timeanddate.com/timer/)) so participants know how long they have to work on exercises.
 (L.N)
+- **Shared notes tips**
+  - No matter what kind of shared doc you are using, it's usually a good idea to create two documents -- one for each day of the training.
+    - Suggestion from AN: create a third doc for sharing concept maps, since they are images and can slow down the document.
+  - Etherpad pros + cons
+    - Pros: line numbers
+    - Cons: simple formatting
+  - Google Doc pros + cons
+    - Pros: richer formatting
+    - Cons: no line numbers
 - **Zoom tips**
+  - Announce *at the beginning* of the training that all participants should mute when they are not talking.
+You may need to repeat this a few times during the early part of the training, until people are doing it consistently.
+  - In general, it works best to have everyone use zoom individually on their computers (so you can see everyone's faces); for trainings where some of the participants are co-located, have them use their own computer for video but pick one person to use for mic/sound.
   - “Gallery view” in the upper right toggles the display to show more participants' videos.
   - “Share screen” is at the bottom middle of the screen.
 To end “share screen”, click the red button that will appear at the top middle of the screen when you are in screen sharing mode.
   - When you screen share, you have the option to share individual apps or your entire desktop.
 The default is the full desktop.